 Trans people, particularly trans people of color, also face disproportionate violence by the police.
 Trans people are 3.7x more likely to experience police violence – and 7x more likely to experience physical violence when interacting with police – than cisgender victims and survivors (Vox).
 Over the past year, the tragic stories of Roxanne Moore, Tony McDade, and Layleen Polanco only emphasize the need for reimagining public safety.
 However, calls for justice were often overlooked in the broader push for Black lives.
 In reality, the exacerbated violence that trans people experience should be central to how we rally for our collective liberation.

 And as this all unfolds, there’s a clear and coordinated attack on trans rights, led by national far-right organizations trying to gain political power by sowing fear and hate.
-Since January 2021, over 100 anti-transgender bills have been introduced in state legislation, surpassing the record amount from all of 2020 (HRC).
-These bills are designed to ban transgender youth from participating in sports or receiving gender-affirming healthcare, or expand the ability of individuals and businesses to turn people away from services (PBS).
+Since January 2021, over 100 anti-transgender bills have been introduced in state legislation, surpassing the record amount from 2020 (HRC).
+These bills are designed to ban transgender youth from participating in sports or receiving gender-affirming healthcare or expand the ability of individuals and businesses to turn people away from services (PBS).
 And as a result, they elevate hateful rhetoric that places the LGBTQ+ community in more danger.
-Learn more in a previous newsletter.

 Last summer, the “Brooklyn Liberation” march for Black trans lives rallied over 15,000 people in the streets of New York City to celebrate Black trans lives, commemorate those who have been lost, and rally for trans liberation – an unprecedented turnout (NYTimes).
 The second march was held again yesterday.
 Thanks to the tireless efforts of community organizers and activists, the fight for trans liberation will not be ignored.
-Together, we can all ensure that their liberation is center in our efforts for racial and LGBTQ+ rights.
+Together, we can all ensure that their liberation is centered in our racial and LGBTQ+ rights efforts.